Hen (film)

 Hen (Kota) is a drama film, directed by György Pálfi and released in 2025.
 A coproduction of companies from Germany, Greece and Hungary, the film follows a Leghorn chicken who escapes from an industrial farm and wanders until finding a new home in the chicken coop of a small family-owned restaurant tied to a human smuggling ring.

-The cast includes Ioannis Kokiasmenos, Maria Diakopanagioti, Argyris Pantazaras, Machmout Bamerni, Chronis Barbarian, Antonis Kafetzopoulos, Nikos Kattis, Dimitris Pelekis and Antonis Tsiotsiopoulos, as well as eight chickens playing the lead character.
+The cast includes the hens Eszti, Szandi, Feri, Enci, Eti, Eniko, Nora, and Annet in the lead role, as well as nine humans in supporting roles (Yannis Kokiasmenos, Maria Diakopanayotou, Argyris Pandazaras, Machmout Bamerni, Chronis Barbarian, Antonis Kafetzopoulos, Nikos Kattis, Dimitris Pelekis and Antonis Tsiotsiopoulos).

 The film premiered in the Platform Prize competition at the 2025 Toronto International Film Festival, where it received an honorable mention.

 Release

-The film competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025, and at the 38th Tokyo International Film Festival on October 29, 2025 in International competition.
+The film competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025, and at the 38th Tokyo International Film Festival on October 29, 2025, in International competition.